Get Moshi

 Keyboard and shortcuts

-Toolbar controls, hardware keyboard shortcuts, Option-as-Meta, custom shortcuts, and the D-pad.
+Toolbar controls, hardware keyboard shortcuts, Option-as-Meta, custom shortcuts, advanced multi-step bindings, and the D-pad.

 Moshi has three input layers: the terminal toolbar, custom shortcuts, and hardware keyboard support.